Southerngirl13/kimberlyswope.com/README.md

 ### CONTENT REQUIRED

   1. Your name
   2. Links to your GitHub profile & LinkedIn page as well as your email address
   3. List of projects.
 For each project make sure you have the following:
-* Project title
+     * Headline - the title of the article
-* Link to the deployed version
+     * Summary - a short summary of the article
-* Link to the code on GitHub
+     * URL - the url to the original article
+     * Feel free to add more content to your database (photos, bylines, and so on).

 ### DESIGN REQUIRED

 1. Mobile-friendliness: you don't need advanced responsive styles, but you should ensure that your portfolio page is still readable on different screen sizes